benja-wu/mini-sharing/2022/11-28_k8s_operator_sdk_introduction.md

 ```

-* we can notice the log in controller's terminal output
+* we can see the corresponding log in the terminal output

 ```bash